 At this point we have the transaction data loaded in with only the dimension set ID.
 This ID is associated to a combination of dimensional information that we must assign to the transactions.
 This is where the business rule is needed.

 Incorporate the DimensionSet Business Rule

-- After downloading the Business Rule, import the rule via Data Warehouse Data Rules.
+- After downloading the business rule from this KB, import the rule via Data Warehouse > Data > Rules.

 - Run the rule.

-- DimensionSet: Select the dimension that you defined as dimension set.
+- DimensionSet: Select the staging dimension you defined as dimension set

 You have now created your first integration to load Business Central data that contains a DimensionSetID value and have converted it into its operational codes within Solver.